Diffuse Large B-cell Lymphoma-Treatment Failure, Recovery and COVID-19: A Case Report

 Dr. Rupesh S Parati,

-Resident, Department of General Medicine, Dr D Y Patil Medical College, Pimpri, Pune-411018, Maharashtra, India.
+Resident, Department of General Medicine, Dr. D.Y.
+Patil Medical College, Pimpri, Pune-411018, Maharashtra, India.

-Diffuse Large B-cell Lymphoma (DLBCL) is the most common form of non Hodgkin lymphoma, involving multiple organ system including lymph node, bone marrow, spleen etc. Among overall cases of DLBCL, 40% are extranodal in origin and stomach being the most common site.
+Diffuse Large B-cell Lymphoma (DLBCL) is the most common form of non-hodgkin lymphoma, involving multiple organ system including lymph node, bone marrow, spleen etc. Among overall cases of DLBCL, 40% are extranodal in origin and stomach being the most common site.
 While most of the (60%) are not diagnosed until the disease reach stage 3 or 4.
-While in the present case, patient had predominant involvement of neck lymph nodes.
-Following the final diagnosis, patient was given first line treatment in the form of Rituximab, Cyclophosphamide, Hydroxydaunorubicin hydrochloride (doxorubicin hydrochloride), vincristine (Oncovin) and Prednisone (R-CHOP) regimen, to which patient didn’t respond and further the patient was given Rituximab, Ifosfamide, Carboplatin, and Etoposide (R-ICE)regimen, to which patient responded quickly.
+While in the present case of a 65-year-old female, patient had predominant involvement of neck lymph nodes.
+Following the final diagnosis, patient was given first line treatment in the form of Rituximab, Cyclophosphamide, Hydroxydaunorubicin hydrochloride (doxorubicin hydrochloride), vincristine (Oncovin) and Prednisone (R-CHOP) regimen, to which patient didn’t respond and further the patient was given Rituximab, Ifosfamide, Carboplatin, and Etoposide (R-ICE) regimen, to which patient responded quickly.
 With Coronavirus Disease 2019 (COVID-19) pandemic, the patient encountered infection with its associated complication.
 The following case report is all about the timely management of DLBCL and patient’s survival with COVID-19 and its related complication.
 Haematological malignancy such as lymphomas, leukaemias, myelomas cause severe myelosuppression and lymphodepletion increasing the risk for development of COVID-19.
 Studies have shown that patients with malignancy had an estimated two-fold increased risk of contracting Severe Acute Respiratory Syndrome Corona Virus 2 (SARS-CoV-2) than the general population.
 The survival rates strongly depend on COVID-19 stage and other factors such as immune (neutropenia) status and systemic inflammation.